mopidy/mopidy/docs/extensiondev.rst

 command name will always match your extension name, but you are free to add sub-commands with names of your choosing.

-The skeleton of a commands would look like this.
+The skeleton of a command would look like this.
 See :ref:`commands-api` for more details.

 ::